acuenod111/Single_chromosome_Vc/README.md

 ### eval_readcount_HR.R
 This script summarises how often the HS1 was found in each genome sequenced for this study (screened via blastn).
 It plots the annotation of HS1 (Fig. 2B) and evaluates and plots the number of reads which span HS1 and are flanking different chr sequences excluding the ones where a sequencing adapter was found (Fig. S2).
+Finally, this script evaluates the presence similarity of sequences which are known to play a role in chromosome replication, such as the par genes, the origins of replication (ori 1 and 2), the Chr2 replication triggering Site crtS, and the dam gene.

 ### transitionfinder.R
 Performs ancestral state reconstruction and identifies fusion / fission events along the phylogenetic tree (Figure S3).